Skip to main content

 Class functions are specific properties of the class.
 They are objects of the 4D.Function class.

-In the class definition file, function declarations use the function keyword, and the name of the function.
 The function name must be compliant with property naming rules.

 tip